KulikDM/pythresh/docs/index.rst

 **************************

-Benchmarking has been done on all the thresholders and it was found that the ``META`` thresholder performed best while the ``CLF`` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
-However, for interpretability and general performance the ``FILTER`` thresholder is a good fit.
+Benchmarking has been done on all the thresholders and it was found that the ``MIXMOD`` thresholder performed best while the ``CLF`` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
+However, for interpretability and general performance the ``MIXMOD, FILTER,`` and ``META`` thresholders are good fits.

 Further utilities are available for assisting in the selection of the most optimal outlier detection and thresholding methods `ranking